orhaimwerthaim/AOS-OtherSystems-ROSPlanExperimentRDDL/discussionOnExtendingROSPlan.md

 ** We should not fully emulate ROSPlan's service** because it is stitched for PDDL, which is rich but not enough for POMDPs.
 Since we don't need to be backward compatible as them, why force ourselves to a representation not answering our needs (a single state rather than a belief state and more).

 ** We should not try to preserve their interface with modifications to support POMDPs** because this direction requires a tremendous amount of work.
 It requires extending multiple components like launch files, ROS nodes, and services, only to give the same feeling as ROSPlan.
-Even if we succeed in going this way, I think it will over-complicate the system, consequently delaying or even preventing us fulfilling the AOS vision.
+Even if we succeed in going this way, I think it will over-complicate the system, consequently delaying or even preventing us from fulfilling the AOS vision.

 Moreover, after examining ROPlsan's documentation, tutorials, and part of their code, I don't think we should extend their work for the following reasons:
 - **Tight connection to ROS**: while ROSPlan cannot be separated from ROS, the AOS has a broader vision than to be connected to one specific robot system.
 - More specifically, the **ROSPlan's interfaces**: They invested a lot of effort generating interfaces using ROS communication.
 I think it is wrong; the planning engine interfaces should use general cross-platform techniques, common in the industry.
 Specifically, I am thinking about [RESTful API](https://restfulapi.net/), we'll use HTTP requests to communicate with the planning engine in the acceptable XML and JSON formats.
 There are also common user-friendly ways to document such interfaces (see [swagger](https://swagger.io/docs/specification/about/)).
 Using RESTfull APIs allows easy debugging, testing, and evaluation of the system with off-the-shelf applications (see [POSTMan](https://www.postman.com/)).
-Our a planning engine can be integrated with ROS using a single ROS node, as we did in ROS-POMDP.
+Our planning engine can be integrated with ROS using a single ROS node, as we did in ROS-POMDP.

 **Which (relevant) code was implemented in ROSPlan, and how long it is to implement.**
 - **There is a KB** that stores the domain and current state, along with interfaces to query and update them. _Implementing such a component along with RESTfull infrastructure can take one month of work_.
-- **The planning Interface** allows a planner activation, based on the KB data. _Its work estimation is included in the parser_.
+- **The planning Interface** allows a planner activation based on the KB data. _Its work estimation is included in the parser_.
  - **ROSPlan has a parser** that translates the planner's plan to a uniform executable format. _It can take three weeks to implement a uniform plan format and connect it to a planner's output with some visualization for debugging (other planners can be added in the future)_.
 - **The Plan Dispatch (DP)** activates the plan, _we need to implement a component that activates the user modules on the target framework; this component should also translate the user modules' responses to observations coherent with the domain and protocol. _It may take a month of work due to the complexity of translating the module activations and responses_.
 - **ROSPlan's passive sensing component** will not be part of this implementation since POMDP cannot model it.